techqueria/website/content/english/communities/slack.md

 ### Use threads

-This convo in the `#website` channel could have been 28 separate messages! 🤯
+This convo in the `#meta` channel could have been 28 separate messages! 🤯

 Instead, with threads - it turned into a more rich and focused discussion. 😌